RanielBonotan/PROGRAMMING-ASSIGNMENT---4/README.md

 ```

 Problem 2
-1. I first imported matplotlib so I am able to vreate visual charts for the dataframe
+1. I first imported matplotlib so I am able to create visual charts for the dataframe
 ```python
 import matplotlib.pyplot as plt
 ```